SKF: World War II to the present day

-In order to expand its international business, SKF decided in 1966 it needed to use the English language.
-Senior officials, although mostly still Swedish, all learned English in all major internal documents were in English, the lingua franca of multinational corporations.
+In order to expand its international business, SKF decided in 1966 it needed to use the English language due to its status as the lingua franca of multinational corporations.
+Senior officials, although mostly still Swedish, all learned English and all major internal documents were in English.
 In the 1970s SKF embarked on a massive production rationalisation program in Europe.
 A visionary project, "Production Concept for the 80s" was launched with the aim to run the night shifts practically unmanned.
-To increase productivity and safeguard the product quality, a continuous, automatic flow of bearing rings was needed, so SKF developed the Flexlink brand.
+To increase productivity and safeguard the product quality, a continuous, automatic flow of bearing rings was needed, so SKF developed the FlexLink brand.
 FlexLink created the multiflex plastic chain conveyor system to solve the business requirements.
 SKF divested FlexLink as a separate company in 1997.